KongMoyu/aoc22/README.md

 I feel very lucky participating in this event and learn with the pros and solve challenging coding questions.

+I saved most of my files on VScode and Atom.

-Let's start with AOC22DAY1_P1&P2 shall we?
+Let's start solving the AOC2022 shall we?

 ###Lesson Learnt###